Seminar Presentation

 Results

 The clustering of genes in a three-dimensional network reveals a similarity in acquired mutations across different cancer types.
 Surprisingly, the clusters separate known causal mutations.
 The multiplicity clustering technique identifies a set of causal genes with an area under the ROC curve of 0.84 versus 0.57 when clustering on gene mutation rate alone.
-The cluster multiplicity value and number of causal genes are positively correlated via Spearman's Rank Order correlation (rs(8) = 0.894, Spearman's = 17.48, < 0.05).
+The cluster multiplicity value and number of causal genes are positively correlated via Spearman's Rank Order correlation (rs(8) = 0.894, Spearman's t = 17.48, p < 0.05).
 A clustering analysis of cancer types segregates different types of cancer.
-All blood tumors cluster together, and the cluster multiplicity values differ significantly (Kruskal-Wallis, = 16.98, df = 2, < 0.05).
+All blood tumors cluster together, and the cluster multiplicity values differ significantly (Kruskal-Wallis, H = 16.98, df = 2, p < 0.05).

 Conclusion